-Paul Gauguin (1848-1903) – there’s no getting round him: neither in the history of art nor in the Glyptotek, whose collection of the artist’s works is among the best in the world.
-The Spring Special Exhibition adds a new chapter to the story of the French artist and illustrates his experimental wrestling with the so-called primitive.
+Paul Gauguin (1848-1903) – there’s no getting round him.
+Neither in the history of art nor in the Glyptotek.
+The Glyptotek’s collection of the artist’s works is among the best in the world.
+The Spring Special Exhibition adds a new chapter to the story of the French artist.
+It illustrates his experimental wrestling with the so-called primitive.

 With some 60 works, in every medium in which the artist worked, the exhibition delivers both an overview and a sharp focus on Gauguin’s wide-ranging life’s work.
 The exhibition follows the artist’s unremitting struggle to create his very own idea of ‘the primitive’ across cultures and geographical destinations.

-This event is based on the exhibition “Gauguin – Tales from Paradise”, which the Glyptotek curated in the autumn of 2015 for MUDEC – Museo delle Culture di Milano.
+This event is based on the exhibition “Gauguin – Tales from Paradise”.
+The exhibition curated the Glyptotek in the autumn of 2015 for MUDEC – Museo delle Culture di Milano.

 See the exciting activities and events, the Glyptotek has to offer.
 Please note, the events in Danish will not be presented here.
 Go to the Danish version of the homepage to see all events.

 Enjoy a delicious lunch at Picnic overlooking the Glyptotek's beautiful Winter Garden.